dect-e/howto-dect/index.md

 As a prerequisit to the next step you have to know the `IPEI` of the PP you want to register:
 - Some manufacturers print the IPEI on the PP (e.g. inside the battery tray).
-- If you can't find the IPEI, go to `SIP Users / Decives` and set `Subscription` to `Subscription`.
+- If you can't find the IPEI, go to `SIP Users / Decives`, set `Subscription` to `Subscription` and apply with `OK`.
 Now go to `System > Event Log` and try to register your PP by using the PIN 0000.
-The registration will fail, however we can now get the IPEI from the event log.
+The registration will fail, however after reloading the website, we can now get the IPEI from the event log.

 `GMI : AccessRightsFailed(ipei=XXXXX XXXXXXX X, Missing DECT_IE_PORTABLE_ID or no wildcard subscription)`

 ## More: Larger deployments, SIP servers, and other shenanigans

 ### Licensing